Reflow-HQ/libs/auth-react/README.md

 ### `auth.isSubscribed()`

-This method will return true or false depending on whether the currently signed in user has an active subscription for your store.
+This method will return true or false depending on whether the currently signed in user has an active subscription for your project.

 ```js
 auth.isSubscribed();